wbudic/PerlCNF/Specifications_For_CNF_ReadMe.md

 1. *DO*
    1. CNF DO instruction is *experimental*, purely perl programming language related.
-   2. It provides perl code evaluation during parsing giving also access to parser and its variables as do's there sequentially appear.
+   2. It provides perl code evaluation during parsing giving also access to parser and its variables as DO's there sequentially appear.
    3. It is recommended to comment out this feature, if never is to be used or found not safe to have such thing enabled.
-   4. These if named are assigned as anons, with the last processed value as the return.
+   4. This if named are assigned as anons, with the last processed value as the return.
 Making them evaluated and processed ever only once.

 ```perl
 <<<DO